SamuelAlvarezmx/Pewlett-Hackard-Analysis/README.md

   * How many roles will need to be filled as the "silver tsunami" begins to make an impact?

    The roles that we will need to fill are 41,380.
-A lot of people will be leaving and it is needed
+A lot of people will be leaving and it is needed to begin recruiting ASAP.

   * Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
    Using the following code we were able to see that there as sufficient team members in the company to face the silver tsunami that is coming.
 The company          has a lot of employees in each of the departments that handling the leave of many of them will for sure be a challenge but not a risk to the company.

 Select COUNT(e.emp_no), d.dept_name

 FROM employees AS e